reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

    so that conflicts can be avoided even if another parent device has child devices with the same id.
    It is okay to expect all devices connected to a device to have unique ids, but expecting those to be unique across an entire fleet could be far-fetched.
+1. If all child devices in a fleet can not guarantee uniqueness in their IDs, thin-edge must provide a "registration mechanism" for them to get their own unique IDs, which they can use for all their HTTP/MQTT communications.
+1. Device registration must be optional if a fleet admin can guarantee unique IDs for all his devices.
+   When an explicit registration is optional, child devices get auto-registered on receipt of the the very first message from them.
 1. When multiple child devices are connected to a tedge device, a given child device should only be able to send/receive data meant for itself and not a sibling child device.
    Thin-edge must provide this isolation in such a way that the even peer child devices can not even view others' data.